 Other people’s wagons have nothing to do with yours

 If you’ve been around this blog a while you might know that I have a penchant for metaphors.
 In my opinion, comparing our wagons (chosen areas of self-improvement) is useless.
 Just like comparing our crap.
 Sometimes we see Glenda rocketing along pulling her wagon titled “lose 20 lbs” She hauls that thing at lightning speed and throws it across the finish line like The Hulk.
 Good for her!
 But what we might not have seen is the wagons she let go off to pull that one.
 Or the 237 times she’s tried to pull it before but ended up ‘falling off the wagon’.
 That wagon might also be significantly easier for her to pull than your ‘lose 20 lbs’ wagon.
 Hey, life isn’t fair.
 I’ve been trying to pull my ‘lose 20 lbs’ wagon up a hill for a while now, it just keeps rolling back down to the bottom!

 The thing about wagon pulling is that it is a solo sport.
-There are no winners and loser, only wagon pullers.
+There are no winners and losers, only wagon pullers.
 And we all have our own paths, wagons, and distances to go.
 So why bother comparing your wagon to anyone else’s?
-Unless you’re looking for motivation to pick your back up, of course.
+Unless you’re looking for motivation to pick yours back up, of course.